 Report All Injuries Toolbox Talk

-Learn the importance of reporting all injuries that happen on a construction site.
+Learn the importance of reporting all incidents and near misses that happen on a construction site.

-There are many valid reasons that your work needs you to report these instances.
-All employees should better understand the importance of it.
-Then you might be more likely to make the necessary reports.
+There are many valid reasons that your work needs you to report these instances and even near-misses.
+All employees should better understand the importance of accident reporting.
+Then you might be more likely to make the necessary incident and near-miss reports.

 The Many Reasons Incident Reports Aren’t Made

 Workers don’t report incidents that occur for a number of different reasons.
 When you have to admit your fault or involvement in certain situations, it can be difficult.
 You would rather leave things unresolved than file a report.
 Some of the many reasons incident reports go unreported are:

 It is important for the business and yourself to make incident reports.
 Don’t worry about what the others think or say.
 Employees should take responsibility and the right steps for serious situations.